ginstrom/paladin-novel/chapters/15_burden-of-grace.md

 "What do you mean?"
 Gond asked, his own weariness momentarily forgotten.

 The dwarf looked up, his eyes wide with something approaching religious fervor.
 "I have worked metal for over two centuries, lad.
 I have forged weapons for kings and heroes, blades that have carved their names into legend.
-But this..."
-He held the sword up, watching light play along its perfect edge.
+But this…" He held the sword up, watching light play along its perfect edge.
 "The steel is too pure, the balance too perfect.
 The edge holds a sharpness that should be impossible to maintain.
 And the way it resonates when struck—it sings with harmonics I've never heard from earthly metal.
 This is beyond my ability to forge.
 Beyond any mortal smith's ability."

 "Silviana spoke of weapons transformed by divine will," Gond murmured.